fengliu1227/Feng_Liu/README.md

-# Feng_Liu
-Project for IOT
+# Project for IOT(whole hour timekeeping)

-some tools for this project and a code in it
+## Summary
+realized the project of the whole hour timekeeping using raspberry pie and python.

+## About me:
+Graduate student in Stevens institute of technology</br>
+Major in Computer Eningeering</br>